Sofilaxus/Sofilaxus/README.md

 ### Hi there 👋

+☆ I'm currently a student at NTNU
+☆ I'm studying for a bachelors degree in dataengineering (dataingeniør) ☆ You can reach me on my mail - sofiasmik@gmail.com

 <!--
 **Sofilaxus/Sofilaxus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.